 Above: Cornelian cherries ripening in late summer.

-In terms of food, in the broad arc of their various native regions in the Eastern Mediterranean and Eastern Europe, the Middle East and East Asia, the tart, Vitamin C-rich fruit of cornelian cherries (also called cornels), is valued and used to make juice, preserves and jams, olive-like pickles, liqueurs, and sauces—or eaten fresh, or dried.
+In terms of food, in the broad arc of their various native regions in the Eastern Mediterranean and Eastern Europe, the Middle East and East Asia, the tart, Vitamin C-rich fruit of cornelian cherries (also called cornels), is valued and used to make juice, preserves and jams, Cornelian cherry olives, liqueurs, and sauces—or eaten fresh, or dried.
 The fruit is even mentioned in Homer’s Odyssey in a curious scene where his men, apparently intensely offensive to Circe and transformed by her into pigs, are penned, “weeping”, into a sty where they are fed “forest nuts, acorns, and cornel-berries—the usual food of pigs that wallow in the mud.”
 Lucky pigs.
 Maybe the snacks cheered them up and dried their tears until she reversed her magic.

 Above: Various stages of ripeness of Brooklyn-grown cornelian cherries.